 On Dec.
 9, 1989, the NHL announced a major goal towards expansion as they unveiled their plans to go from 21 teams to 28 over the next 10 years.
 The first team of this influx of expansion was already announced, as the San Jose Sharks were set to begin play at the start of the 1991-92 season.

-Eventually, the league overshoots its goal of 28 teams and expands all the way to 30 teams by the year 2000.
-After the Sharks, the Ottawa Senators and Tampa Bay Lightning are added to the mix in 1992.
-The following year, both the Florida Panthers and Mighty Ducks of Anaheim play their first games.
-The Nashville Predators join in 1998 and the Atlanta Thrashers make it 28 teams in 1999.
-The Columbus Blue Jackets and Minnesota Wild become part of the league in 2000 and they were the last expansion teams added until the Vegas Golden Knights in 2017.
+Eventually, the league overshot its goal of 28 teams and expanded to 30 teams by the year 2000.
+After the Sharks, the Ottawa Senators and Tampa Bay Lightning were added to the mix in 1992.
+The following year, both the Florida Panthers and Mighty Ducks of Anaheim played their first games.
+The Nashville Predators joined in 1998, and the Atlanta Thrashers made it 28 teams in 1999.
+The Columbus Blue Jackets and Minnesota Wild became part of the league in 2000, and they were the last expansion teams added until the Vegas Golden Knights in 2017.

 The NHL saw some movement near the top of its all-time goal-scoring list twice on this date, some 23 years apart.
 First, on Dec.
 9, 1933, Howie Morenz scored the 246th goal of this career in the Montreal Canadiens’ 4-2 loss to the New York Rangers.
 This tied him with Cy Denneny of the original Ottawa Senators for most in NHL history.

 Fast forward to Dec.
 9, 1956, and Gordie Howe scored his 324th career goal, ironically, in a Detroit Red Wings loss to the Rangers.
 This drew him even with Nel Stewart for the second-most goals in league history.
 Stewart amassed his 324 goals with the Montreal Maroons, Boston Bruins, and New York Americans.
 They both only trailed Maurice Richard of the Canadiens.